-Marco Valencak is an associate specialising in tech- and sports-related matters.
+Marco Valencak is an associate specialising in modern technology- and dispute resolution-related matters.

 Marco studied law at the Goethe University in Frankfurt am Main, Germany, specialising in Law and Finance.
 During his studies and subsequent traineeship with the State of Brandenburg, Germany, Marco gained his first practical experience as a legal trainee with Freshfields Bruckhaus Deringer LLP in Frankfurt am Main and Berlin, Germany.
 He assisted teams in international commercial, investment and sports-related arbitration proceedings.